Lactose Intolerance vs. FODMAP Intolerance: What's the Difference?

 How lactose fits into the FODMAP picture

-FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
-Each letter covers a different group of short-chain carbohydrates that some people don't digest well.
-Our post on what FODMAPs actually are walks through the full acronym, but for this conversation, the D is the one that matters.
+FODMAPs are a group of short-chain carbohydrates some people don't digest well.
+Our post on what FODMAPs are walks through the full acronym.
+For this conversation, the disaccharide group is the one that matters, and the disaccharide of interest is lactose, the sugar in milk.

 This is why lactose intolerance and broader FODMAP intolerance feel identical from the outside.
 The symptoms don't tell you which group triggered them.
 Only the food pattern does.